peter-lewis/nearest-human-color/README.md

 From [the Wikipedia article on the subject](http://en.wikipedia.org/wiki/Nearest_neighbor_search):

 > The simplest solution to the NNS problem is to compute the distance from the query point
 > to every other point in the database, keeping track of the "best so far".
 This algorithm,
 > sometimes referred to as the naive approach, has a running time of *O(Nd)* where *N* is
 > the cardinality of *S* and *d* is the dimensionality of *M*.
 There are no search data
 > structures to maintain, so linear search has no space complexity beyond the storage of the
 > database.
 Naive search can, on average, outperform space partitioning approaches on higher
 > dimensional spaces.

-This library uses the naive approach, which is hard to beat.
+This library uses an approach to approximate what the human eye sees.
 Performance should be totally fine unless there are **many** pre-defined colors to search (and even then, it will probably only matter if you're calling `nearestColor` a ton of times).

 The most realistic optimization that could be made here would probably be to cache results so that multiple calls for the same color can return immediately.